metagenlab/zDB/dev.md

 - [ ] load GOA annotation
 - [ ] krona like plots for blast
 - [ ] kronal like plots for 1 blast hit, 2 blast hit,... (choice)
+- [ ] similarity networks dervied from patristic distances (from RefSeq phylogeny?) ==>better than identity, score or e-value

 ## priority 2